 Continued planning and documentation are necessary to implement the recommendations in the Texas Long-Range Plan for Technology (LRPT) and demonstrate progress in its implementation through biennial reports prepared by TEA.
-The biennial reports are shared with the governor, the lieutenant governor, the speaker of the house of representatives, each member of the legislature, the Legislative Budget board, and the clerks of the standing committees of the senate and house of representatives with primary jurisdiction over the public school system as required by Texas Education Code §39.334.
+As required by Texas Education Code §39.334, the biennial reports are shared with the governor, the lieutenant governor, the speaker of the house of representatives, each member of the legislature, the Legislative Budget board, and the clerks of the standing committees of the senate and house of representatives with primary jurisdiction over the public school system.

 While funding for the No Child Left Behind Act (NCLB) Title II, Part D–Enhancing Education Through Technology program of the Elementary and Secondary Education Act was discontinued, the law is still in effect.
 Districts should continue to incorporate strategies for meeting the recommendations of the LRPT and the goals specified in NCLB Title II, Part D using the ePlan system.